swhitley/WorkdayDownloader/README.md

 Installation
 ------------

-A sample app.config file is provided.
-Most of the configuration is done in app.config.
+1. Download and compile the project in Visual Studio.
+2. Edit the app.config file for your environment.
+3. Create the AppConfig table.

-The application can also point to an AppConfig table for easier maintenance.
+The application can point to an AppConfig table for easier maintenance.
 The AppConfig table is designed to hold the report-related items only.
 It is not meant to replace app.config.

 ```
 CREATE TABLE [AppConfig](